stoneyrh/gSOAP/gsoap/src/README.txt

 -b	serialize byte arrays char[N] as string
 -c      generate C source code
 -dpath  use path to save files
--e	generate SOAP RPC encoding style bindings
--fN	file split of N XML serializer implementations per file (N>=10) -h	display help info
+-e	generate SOAP RPC encoding style bindings (also use -1 or -2) -fN	file split of N XML serializer implementations per file (N>=10) -h	display help info
 -Ipath  use path(s) for #import (paths separated with ':', or ';' for windows)